UWAMEGFisheries/BrookeGibbons.github.io/_publications/2018-Bouchet-PelagicManual.md

 title: "Marine sampling field manual for pelagic BRUVS (Baited Remote Underwater Videos)"
 collection: reports
 permalink: /publications/2018-Bouchet-PelagicManual
-excerpt: 'This report provides standard operating protocols for marine sampling using pelagic stereo-BRUVS (baited remote underwater video systems)'.
-We offer a step-by-step guide on everything from pre-survey planning to equipment preparation, field procedures, and on-board data acquisition - in an effort to develop consistent and transparent guidelines that can support standardisation across sites, studies and institutions.
+excerpt: 'This report provides standard operating protocols for marine sampling using pelagic stereo-BRUVS (baited remote underwater video systems).
+We offer a step-by-step guide on everything from pre-survey planning to equipment preparation, field procedures, and on-board data acquisition - in an effort to develop consistent and transparent guidelines that can support standardisation across sites, studies and institutions.'
 date: 2018-02-28
 venue: 'Technical report'
 paperurl: 'https://www.nespmarine.edu.au/field-manuals'